Anreol/VoidQoL/Package/VoidQoL/README.md

 You can contact me by messaging to Anreol#8231 or @anreol:poa.st

 ## Changelog
+**1.0.3**
+- Fixed the config sometimes not generating (wtf?)
+- This should address non-default configs like revives so they work now

 **1.0.2**
 - Changed some logic in the script in an attempt to make sure that on cell activation effects got executed once.